 - Paging: Easy and effective way to load and present large data sets fast and with infinite scrolling in the RecyclerView.
 Developers can explicitly define how to load the contents.

-- Slices: A very new feature that enables to display the app’s UI inside the search result of Google Assistant.
+- Slices: A very new feature that enables to display of the app’s UI inside the search result of Google Assistant.